pa2si/berlin-en-salsa/TIMETABLE_ARCHITECTURE_ANALYSIS.md

 ## Architecture Overview

-The timetable system uses a **multi-layered architecture** with a bridge pattern that's currently in transition:
+The timetable system uses a **layered architecture** with clean separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────┐